shaitanzx/Fooocus_extend/README.md

 15. Seamless tiling
 16. Transparency - generating images on a transparent background
 17. CFG control type (CFG Mimicking from TSNR, CFG rescale, Off)
+18. Adetailer - extension for automatic masking and inpainting

 **Launch**.
 If you will run it on a local machine, you can safely skip this item.